undpaul/shellwrapper/README.md

 ---------

 1. The relative or absolute path of the folder the scripts are located.
-2. (optional) a string that is used as tag (currently only one is supported)
+2. (optional) a string that is used as tag.
+Multiple tags can be separated by comma ","

 Our use case
 ------------